pomo project MISSION STATEMENT

-Pomo Honoring Month emphasizes awareness of Pomo history and building bridges for future generations.
+Pomo Honoring Month emphasizes awareness of Pomo history

 Pomo wisdom traditions hold value